WoTTsecurity/wott-io/_posts/2019-07-15-mtls-with-nginx.md

 When a request hits the appserver, it will check the HTTP header `Ssl-Client-Verify` is set to 'SUCCESS'.
 If it isn't, the request will be rejected with an error message.
 In theory, this shouldn't be possible, since Nginx should never forward such request, but when it comes to security it's better to be safe than sorry.

 Assuming the above condition is correct, the appserver will parse the Client ID (from the 'Ssl-Client' header) and compare it to a whitelist (`whitelist.txt` from above).
 The whitelist is a simple text file with one Device ID per line.
 Only if the Client ID (i.e. the WoTT Device ID) matches a record in the whitelist, the appserver will return "Access Granted!".

-While the appserver is far from ready for production usage, it should help illustrate the setup such that it could be adopted into most languages and frameworks.

 ## Conclusion